Travel Profile: Rabies

 inability to move (paralysis)

-Once symptoms appear, rabies is almost always fatal, however there have been no recorded deaths from rabies in people who have been vaccinated, so make sure to get vaccinated before you go.
+Once symptoms appear, rabies is almost always fatal – there is no effective treatment at that stage.
+However there have been no recorded deaths from rabies in people who have been vaccinated, so make sure to get vaccinated before you go.

 Whether or not you’ve had the vaccine, if you are bitten or have contact with an animal you are concerned about, seek medical attention urgently.
 Without the vaccine, you must receive immunoglobulin within 24 hours of exposure and will need a further 5 vaccines.
 Post exposure treatment isn’t always available in developing countries, so getting vaccinated before you go could save your life.